code4lib/code-of-conduct/code_of_conduct.md

     visible to all Community Support Volunteers and are kept private.
 You may use a throw-away email address if you want to ensure anonymity.

-    If you are in the #code4lib slack channel, the people designated as channel helpers is `@css`.
+    If you are in the #code4lib IRC channel, the people designated as channel helpers is `@css`.
 There is at least one helper in the channel at most times.
 Helpers may not be Community Support Volunteers but know how to direct you to them.